DrChainsaw/ONNXNaiveNASflux.jl/README.md

 While the list of supported operations is currently quite meager, it is relatively straightforward to add support for more.

-Serialization uses a lightweight graph tracing mechanism.
-More precisely, assuming one wants to map an ONNX operation to the function `myfun(args::SomeType....)`.
-What is needed is to implement a method `myfun(args::AbstractProbe...)` which
+Serialization uses a lightweight graph tracing mechanism where `AbstractProbe`s are sent through the function to collect all ONNX operations they encounter.

+To map the function `myfun(args::SomeType....)` to an ONNX operation one just defines a method `myfun(args::AbstractProbe...)` which
 1. Adds ONNX information to one of the inputs (does not matter which one)
-2. Returns at least one `AbstractProto` with information for the next function
+2. Returns at least one `AbstractProbe` with information for the next function

 This function typically looks something like this: